hazelcast/hazelcast-jet/site/docs/sql/01-ddl.md

 The mapping specifies the table name, an optional column list with types and connection and other parameters.

-Be default, the mappings are created in the `public` schema.
+By default, the mappings are created in the `public` schema.
 Jet doesn't support user-created schemas currently.
 The implicit mappings for IMaps are created in the `partitioned` schema.
 You can't drop mappings in this schema, nor are they listed in the [information